wizardamigos/wizardamigos.github.io/README.md

 # Wizard Amigos online JavaScript school
 [wizardamigos.com](http://wizardamigos.com/)

 Our program is **online** and for **free**.
-We have also encourage local meetups, where learners can meet with other learners and more experience developers 2x a week (see [Coding Amigos] (http://www.codingamigos.com)), but they can 24/7 access [support chat] (https://gitter.im/codingamigos/learners), integrated into the page.
+We also encourage local chapters to organise meetups, where learners can meet with other learners and more experience developers.
+Berlin chapter organises a meetup 2x a week (see [Coding Amigos] (http://www.meetup.com/codingamigos)).
+All the learners can also access a [support chat] (https://gitter.im/codingamigos/learners), integrated into the page and get 24/7 help.

 * The program can be started by people who never touched a computer.
 It starts explaining and exercising typing, making an email account, explaining a browser, searching on google and many other basics.
 * After that there is a long phase teaching the basics of the javascript programming language and all its constructs (loops, if/else, variables, functions, objects, and so on...)